Aightm8/Traffic-wave-disruptor/README.md

 Certfication directory; http://certificate.oshwa.org/certification-directory/

-If you are interested in manufacturing, research or something similar contact me by email- rpk.ravinu@gmail.com
+If you have any questions you can contact me by email- rpk.ravinu@gmail.com